*Reposted from my CodeProject Article

-The reason why we are putting the variable $id_exists is because in case the user modifies the URL parameter into a non-existing number(in our case we only have 2 rows/id’s), we can display a prompt in which the data doesn’t exist.
+The reason why we are putting the variable $id_exists is that in case the user modifies the URL parameter into a non-existing number(in our case we only have 2 rows/id’s), we can display a prompt in which the data doesn’t exist.

 Now try clicking the edit link into the first row and it should display like this:

 Let’s try modifying the URL parameter by removing ?id=1 and now should result to localhost/MyFirstWebsite/edit.php and it should result like this: